 How to calm an anxious cat

-If you’re worried about your anxious cat, you should first make an appointment with your veterinarian to rule out possible illnesses and diseases that could be contributing to his symptoms.
+If you’re worried about your anxious cat, you should first make an appointment with your veterinarian to rule out possible illnesses and diseases that could be contributing to their symptoms.
 Following that, you’ll need to try to get to the bottom of what is causing your cat’s anxiety.
 From there, you can tailor your treatment plan to suit your cat’s specific needs.

 Create a safe space

 This works for all kinds of anxiety, including phobias.
-If your cat is stressed out by kids or other pets in the household, give him an opportunity to escape the commotion with a tall cat tree, window perch, or even a separate room with a cozy bed and enclosed areas.
+If your cat is stressed out by kids or other pets in the household, give them an opportunity to escape the commotion with a tall cat tree, window perch, or even a separate room with a cozy bed and enclosed areas.
 This safe space is also important for cats with noise phobias (fireworks, thunderstorms, vacuums, etc.).
 You might consider trying a ThunderShirt on your cat, a pressure garment said to have a calming effect similar to swaddling a baby.

 Provide playtime and enrichment

-An upheaval in your routine can result in separation anxiety in your cat.
+An upheaval in your routine can result in anxiety in your cat.
 Give your cat food and water at the same time every day, and clean the litter box daily.
 That’s right, a common source of cat anxiety is a dirty litter box!
 Cats are such fastidious creatures that they don’t want to step into a dirty litter box too often—leading to urinating and defecating outside of the litter box, or potentially life-threatening lower urinary diseases.
 Make sure you scoop daily and follow the n+1 rule: If you have 1 cat, you need n+1 litter boxes (in other words, 2).
 If you have 3 cats, you need 3+1 litter boxes (a total of 4).
-Or, skip the scooping altogether and get an automatic, self-cleaning Litter-Robot, which always provides a clean bed of litter—great for territorial cats!
+Or, skip the scooping altogether and get an automatic, self-cleaning litter box like Litter-Robot, which always provides a clean bed of litter—great for territorial cats!